rafaeltuelho/jboss-eap-managed-on-docker/README.md

 To access some container shell use the `docker exec` command.

-Get the conatiner's name or id you want to access.
+Get the container's name or id you want to access.
 ```
 > docker-compose ps
                 Name                                 Command                                 State                                  Ports